zulip/zulip/docs/testing/manual-testing.md

 - Use gear menu and then click on chevron menu next to "devel."
   (I'm not sure why we still have the chevron at this writing.)

-Create new public stream "public1" and add Hamlet:
+Create new public channel "public1" and add Hamlet:

-- Type "public1" in the text box and then click "Create new stream."
+- Type "public1" in the text box and then click "Create new channel."
-- Select "People must be invited" and then verify you can't select "Announce new stream in #[announcement stream]".
+- Select "People must be invited" and then verify you can't select "Announce new channel in #[announcement channel]".
 - Select "Anyone can join" again to make it be public.
 - Check the checkbox for Hamlet.
 - Hit the "Create" button.

 Test subscribe/unsubscribe:

-- Log in as Hamlet and go to his stream settings.
+- Log in as Hamlet and go to his channel settings.
-- As Cordelia, unsubscribe from "public1" using the checkmark in the stream settings page.
+- As Cordelia, unsubscribe from "public1" using the checkmark in the channel settings page.
 - Verify that Hamlet sees that Cordelia has unsubscribed (and the subscriber count should decrement).
 - As Cordelia, resubscribe to "public1."
 - Verify Hamlet sees that change.

-As Cordelia, exercise different options in Create Stream dialog by creating streams s1, s2, s3, etc.:
+As Cordelia, exercise different options in **Create Channel** dialog by creating channels s1, s2, s3, etc.:

 - s1: anyone can join, announce it, and add Hamlet using filter feature
 - s2: people must be invited